Vehicle registration plates of Indonesia: State officials

+For example, B 1703 RFS indicates that the vehicle belongs to a civilian official, whilst B 1148 RFP indicates that the vehicle belongs to a police official.

+On 27 January 2023, the Traffic Corps of the Indonesian National Police announced that special RF plates would be discontinued in October 2023, due to often being misused by numbers of people.
+By July 2023, the special RF plates has been replaced by ZZ plates (not to be confused with the vehicle registration number for Depok city, which has a format B **** Z**).

+The application of the ZZ* plates first introduced in Riau Islands province in May 2023.

 Special plate designs

 Military and police vehicles

 Military and police vehicles have their own colors and alpha-numeric conventions, including their insignia and/or the rank of the officer owning the vehicle, especially for high-ranking officers.

 Army-personnel vehicles are yellow on green background, plus a yellow star on the top.
 Navy-personnel plate is yellow on light blue, plus a yellow anchor.
-Air Force personnel plate is yellow on dark blue, plus a red and white air force roundel.
+Air Force-personnel plate is yellow on dark blue, plus a red and white air force roundel.
 Police plate is yellow on black.
 Personnel in Armed Forces Headquarters uses yellow numbers on red background plates.
 Slightly similar, Ministry of Defense vehicles also uses yellow on red plates, only replacing Armed Forces' insignia with the Ministry's insignia.
 This is also being implemented on other military vehicles, such as motorcycles, jeeps, trucks, and tanks.